szanata/lambda-toolkit/docs/redis/index.md

 #### Cache

-when a client is created is also saved to a cache object.
+When a client is created it is also saved to a cache object.
 Every time a client is requests with the same address the cached client is re-used if it is still connected (ping works).

 #### Arguments